QuantEcon/lecture-source-py/source/rst/discrete_dp.rst

 * a powerful set of routines for solving discrete DPs from the `QuantEcon code library <http://quantecon.org/python_index.html>`_

-Let's start with some standard imports:
+Let's start with some imports:

 .. code-block:: ipython

     import numpy as np
     import matplotlib.pyplot as plt
     %matplotlib inline
+    import quantecon as qe
     import scipy.sparse as sparse
     from quantecon import compute_fixed_point
     from quantecon.markov import DiscreteDP